Syndactyly: Management

 Syndactyly of the border digits (thumb/index finger or ring/small fingers) is treated at early age to prevent the larger digit from curving towards the smaller digit with growth.
 Typically, syndactyly of these digits is treated at six months of age.
-The treatment of syndactyly of the other digits is elective and is more commonly performed when the digits have grown, at 18–24 months of age.
+The treatment of syndactyly of the other digits is elective and is more commonly performed when the digits have grown, at 18 months of age.
+Special situations, such as complex syndactyly and involvement of border digits, may warrant surgical intervention earlier than 6 months.

 Techniques

 Because the circumference of the conjoined fingers is smaller than the circumference of the two separated fingers, there is not enough skin to cover both digits once they are separated at the time of surgery.
 Therefore, the surgeon must bring new skin into the area at the time of surgery.
 This is most commonly done with a skin graft (from groin or anterior elbow).
 Skin can also be used from the back of the hand by mobilizing it (called a "graftless" syndactyly correction), which requires planning over a period of months prior to surgery.